Yester Epcot at Yesterland World Showcase Buses

 Double-decker passing Odyssey Center

-If you’re in the bus and you see something you want to take a closer at, wait until the bus comes to a complete stop at a designated bus stop.
+If you’re in the bus and you see something you want to take a closer look at, wait until the bus comes to a complete stop at a designated bus stop.
 It may seem safe just to jump off the slow-moving bus, but you’re more likely to be injured doing that than from being hit by a bus when walking.

 The double-decker World Showcase buses were a feature of Epcot Center when the park opened October 1, 1982.